 Complexity is often positively correlated to code size.
 A big program or function is likely to be complex as well.
 These are not equal, however.
 A procedure with relatively few lines of code might be far more complex than a long one.
 We recommend the combined use of LOC and complexity metrics to detect complex code.

-Cyclomatic complexity is probably the most widely used complexity metric in software engineering.
-Defined by Thomas McCabe, it's easy to understand, easy to calculate and it gives useful results.
-It's a measure of the structural complexity of a procedure.
+Cyclomatic complexity, also known as V(G) or the graph theoretic number, is probably the most widely used complexity metric in software engineering.
+Defined by Thomas McCabe, it's easy to understand and calculate, and it gives useful results.
+This metric considers the control logic in a procedure.
+It's a measure of structural complexity.
+Low complexity is desirable.

 How to calculate cyclomatic complexity?